Tytan (band): History

 In 1985, London-based label Metal Masters released the shelved Tytan tapes as the Rough Justice LP.
-A Japanese CD bootleg followed in the early 1990s, before Majestic Rock Records gave the album an official CD re-issue in 2004 and again in 2006, with 4 BBC 'Friday Rock Show' session live tracks ('Cold Bitch', 'The Watcher', 'Far Side of Destiny' and 'Blind Men and Fools') and a live DVD added as bonus on the second edition.
+A Japanese CD bootleg followed in the early 1990s, before Majestic Rock Records gave the album an official CD re-issue in 2004 and again in 2006, with four BBC 'Friday Rock Show' live session tracks ('Cold Bitch', 'The Watcher', 'Far Side of Destiny' and 'Blind Men and Fools') and a live DVD added as bonuses with the second edition.

 In 2012, an invitation to perform at Keep It True XV Festival in Germany saw Tytan reform with a revised line-up.
 Joining original band members Kevin Riddles, Steve Gibbs and Steve Mann were vocalist Tom Barna (from the band Diamond Faith), Andrew Thompson on keyboards, and Angel Witch drummer Andrew Prestidge.
 Steve Gibbs left the band in early 2014.
-Drummers Chris Benton and then Mikey Ciancio joined during 2012 and 2013 respectively, and between 2015 and 2017 James Wise took over the role, followed by current drummer Seth Markes.
-Meanwhile, Dave Strange joined the band in November 2014, when Steve Mann departed.
+Drummers Chris Benton and then Mikey Ciancio joined during 2012 and 2013 respectively, and between 2015 and 2017 James Wise took over the role, followed by Seth Markes.
+Meanwhile, Dave Strange joined on guitar in November 2014, when Steve Mann departed.
 Dave Strange was replaced in 2021 by guitarist Peter Welsh.
+Welsh left Tytan in 2022 and went on to join nwobhm band More.
 Tom Barna's replacement, Tony Coldham, performed his last show with the band on 13 October 2018, as he had decided to concentrate on his other outfit, The Deep.
 In December 2018, the band recruited vocalist Grant Foster.
-In 2021, Tony Coldham returned to complete the current Tytan lineup.
+In 2021, Tony Coldham returned to Tytan lineup and left again in 2024 to concentrate on The Deep.

-In 2017, Tytan released their follow-up album to Rough Justice, Justice Served, through German label, High Roller Records.
+In 2017, Tytan released a follow-up album to Rough Justice, Justice Served, through German label High Roller Records.
 At the same time, the company also re-issued the group's out-of-print debut album, Rough Justice.

+Original bassist Kevin Riddles died on 4 July 2025, at the age of 68.